maria-neto/devops-23-24-JPE-1231842/CA5/README.md

  }
 ```

-As this pipeline is intended to be executed in a Windows machine, the Gradle command *./gradlew assemble* was replaced by *./gradlew.bat assemble* in the script.
+As this pipeline is intended to be executed in a Windows machine, the Gradle command ```./gradlew assemble``` was replaced by ```./gradlew.bat assemble``` in the script.
-The pipeline was successfully executed, and the archive artifact was created and archived in the Jenkins workspace, as demonstrated in the following image:
+The pipeline was successfully executed, and the archive artifact was created and archived in the Jenkins workspace, as demonstrated in the picture below:

 ![Archive Artifact](ca5-part1.jpg)